What is Open Source Software definition, is it free?

 FDL – GENERAL PUBLIC LICENSE OF DOCUMENTATION

 It is the fourth pillar on which the Free Software Foundation licenses are based.
-It is used for the predictably technical documentation of free software.
+It is used for the predictably technical documentation of free open software.
+Part of the free software movement and open source movement.

 BSD LICENSE – BERKELEY SOFTWARE DISTRIBUTION LICENSE